DanJBower/DansWinUi3SelfContainedGuide/README.md

 This guide should work in the future.
 However, there is currently a blocking issue [msbuild#7452](https://github.com/dotnet/msbuild/issues/7452) that needs to be resolved before the `dotnet` cli commands can work.

 Therefore, the project can be built into an exe, but it can't be shared as self contained.
-However, I just discovered a work around.
+The project also can't currently be run in VS Code.
+However, I just discovered a work around for the exe.
 See the end.

+Nevermind, another blocking issue.
+Raised issue.
+[So close yet so far msbuild#7587](<https://github.com/dotnet/msbuild/issues/7587>)

 ## About